khalwsh/Hosptial-Managment-System/README.md

 # Features
 ## Patient Management:

--__Add new patients to the system.__
+- __Add new patients to the system.__

--__View and edit patient details.__
+- __View and edit patient details.__

--__Discharge patients when necessary.__
+- __Discharge patients when necessary.__

--__Edit Patients status.__
+- __Edit Patients status.__

 ## Doctor Management:

--__Add new doctors to the system.__
+- __Add new doctors to the system.__

--__View and edit doctor details.__
+- __View and edit doctor details.__

--__Remove doctors from the system.__
+- __Remove doctors from the system.__

--__Edit Doctor status.__
+- __Edit Doctor status.__

--__Getting database information about doctors specilaized in certain disease__
+- __Getting database information about doctors specilaized in certain disease__

 ## Appointment and Scheduling:

--__Schedule appointments for patients.__
+- __Schedule appointments for patients.__

--__View and manage doctor schedules.__
+- __View and manage doctor schedules.__

 ## Local Database:

--Utilizes a local database stored in files for data persistence.
+- Utilizes a local database stored in files for data persistence.

--Each patient and doctor is represented as a record in the database.
+- Each patient and doctor is represented as a record in the database.

 ### Database Files:

--The system relies on local database files for data storage.
+- The system relies on local database files for data storage.

--Ensure that the database files (e.g., Patients.dat, Doctors.dat) are present and accessible.
+- Ensure that the database files (e.g., Patients.dat, Doctors.dat) are present and accessible.

 ### Compilation and Execution:

--Compile the source code using a C++ compiler.
+- Compile the source code using a C++ compiler.

--Execute the compiled program to run the Hospital Management System.
+- Execute the compiled program to run the Hospital Management System.

 Usage
 ### Main Menu:

--The main menu provides options for managing patients and doctors.
+- The main menu provides options for managing patients and doctors.

--Select an option based on the desired operation.
+- Select an option based on the desired operation.

 __Patient Operations:__

--Choose options such as adding, viewing, editing, or discharging patients.
+- Choose options such as adding, viewing, editing, or discharging patients.

 __Doctor Operations:__

--Perform operations like adding, viewing, editing, or removing doctors.
+- Perform operations like adding, viewing, editing, or removing doctors.
 Appointment and Scheduling:

--Schedule appointments and manage doctor schedules as needed.
+- Schedule appointments and manage doctor schedules as needed.
 Data Persistence:

--Changes made to patient and doctor data are stored in the local database files.
+- Changes made to patient and doctor data are stored in the local database files.

 ## Video Explaining The Project
 [![Video on youtube](https://github.com/khalwsh/Hosptial-Managment-System/blob/main/Hosptial-Managment-System/Web%20capture_17-1-2024_132533_www.youtube.com.jpeg)](https://www.youtube.com/watch?si=09bWFZ-5IOU646bq&v=HCK4cW0Mtbk&feature=youtu.be)